jainhsuya/msds.6306.case.study.2/CaseStudy2.md

     2.  **Total working years**
     3.  **Job Level**

-2. Observed that the Sales Representative were the most sensitive Job Role to attrition affected with factors such as total working years, job level and age.
+2. Observed that the **Sales Representative** were the most sensitive Job Role to attrition affected with factors such as total working years, job level and age.

-3. The Logistic Regression Model presented an **87%** accuracy and resported below As the most statistically significnt variables:
+3. The Logistic Regression Model presented an **87%** accuracy and resported below as the most statistically significnt variables:

     1.  **Overtime**
     2.  **Job Stisfaction**